Obese NHP Resource

 Dual energy X-ray analysis (DEXA).
 The ONPRC has a Hologic Discovery A DEXA scanner for doing body composition analysis.
 This is the same machine used in OHSU clinics.
 This machine is available through charge-backs ($50 per animal), which covers its maintenance contract and upgrades.

 Ex vivo islet culture system.
 A large-capacity physiological culture system has been recently established that enables the analysis of cells and organelles such as pancreatic islets under conditions that approximate in vivo conditions of CO2, O2, temperature, and 3-dimensional suspension culture.
-This system is being optimized for NHP islets, and is also amenable to analysis of immune cells relevant to chronic inflammation and follicles for planned studies of PCOS.
+This system is optimized for NHP islets, and includes detailed analysis of islet function utilizing perifusion.

 Energy expenditure.
 Double-labeled water analysis is commonly used in humans (children and adults) to measure basal energy expenditure.
 This technique has been validated in NHPs as well.
 This is a non-invasive technique that relies on two forms of labeled water (H218O and 2H2O) and the utilization of these substrates to generate CO2.
 This is a valuable technique to use in NHPs because it can be performed on large numbers of animals, which makes it ideal for both individually-housed animals as well as group-housed animals.
 The Obese NHP Resource also has access to an Oxymax system from Columbus Instruments to measure indirect calorimetry and energy expenditure.
 This system was specifically designed for the use of NHP.

 Telemetry systems.
-DSI telemetry systems that measure blood pressure, heart rate, activity, body temperature, and ECG are employed for individually housed animals, and Actiwatch accelerometers can be used in both single and group-housed animals.
+Telemetry systems that measure blood pressure, heart rate, activity, body temperature, and ECG are employed for individually housed animals, and Actiwatch accelerometers can be used in both single and group-housed animals.

 Hyperinsulinemic-euglycemic clamps.
 This is an important technique for extensive analysis of insulin resistance.
 While glucose and insulin tolerance tests (both used extensively at ONPRC) can give an indirect measure of whole-animal insulin resistance, clamp studies are used to detect insulin resistance in peripheral tissues (i.e., muscle and fat).
 These studies use the infusion of labeled substrates while clamping insulin at high levels and infusing glucose to maintain euglycemia.